 Laura smiles all over the face when she sees the group.
 She pretends to run away, but lets the two guys quickly catch up.
 They cuff her while presenting her a warrant.
 They walk her over to a pickup truck with a hitch.
 They put her into the jail that is on top of hitch and close the jail door behind her with a big lock.

 One of the guys addresses Amanda “Is she your friend?
 You can bail her out by turning the wheel.
 The number at which it stops, is what you will have to pay as caution for her.”
-Amy stares at the wheel he had pointed to.
+Amanda stares at the wheel he had pointed to.
 Her eyes are wide open in disbelieve.
 Ten is the lowest 400 the highest number!
 She looks at the guy and says “No thank you, Sir.
 She knew better and provoked it.” while turning around.
-The midlife woman looks at Amanda “I invite you to a hot dog.”
+The other woman looks at Amanda “I invite you to a hot dog.”
 “A warrant for Laura, and food for me.
 Life is good!”
 Amanda says giggling when they walk away.

 Laura looks happy like a clam when she texts her mom “I got arrested.”
 Ten seconds later her phone rings.
 On the display, she sees her mom’s number.
 “I am in jail” she yells into the phone with an upset sounding voice, but looking like being in triumph.
 She goes on “No, I don’t need a Lawyer.”
 Laura looks revengeful while saying “They presented me a warrant.”
-She even looks she won the world championship in who knows what when she says “No you don’t have to fly in.”
+She even looks like she won the world championship in who knows what when she says “No you don’t have to fly in.”

 Laura’s eyes scans the jail while listing to her upset mom.
 Her eyes sparkle with a sudden.
-The next time her mom obviously pauses, in a determined voice, Laura says to her obviously furious, close to a break-down mom “No, I am guilty.”
+The next time her mom obviously pauses, in a determined voice, Laura says to her obviously furious, close to a nervous break-down mom “No, I am guilty.”
 It goes on and on for about 20 minutes, when finally, Laura says “No, this is not a joke.
 I will send you a copy of the warrant once I’ve escaped from jail.
 I have a plan how to get out.” and hangs up.

 Laura runs away as fast as she can towards her friends yelling as loud as she can “I escaped, I escaped from jail!”
 Upon arrival she shares the treats with them.
-The midlife woman asks “Why did you want to get arrested?”
+The woman asks “Why did you want to get arrested?”
 “Mom did not want me to take this internship.
 She thinks all criminals hide in Alaska.”
 “Alaska’s population is too small for a Cheechako1 to hide.”
 “Yep, and I better fax the warrant to my mom before she gets on a plane to find me.”
 Laura says while trotting with her warrant towards the office building.
 She looks very pleased and proud.

 Some companies request the Golden Day Jail to come to their Golden Day party/grill event.
 Typically employees buy a warrant to get their boss/supervisor arrested, who then has to buy himself/herself out.
-This money contributes to pay for the festivities, especially to cover the costs of the Golden Day Parade.
+This money contributes to pay for the festivities, especially, to cover the costs of the Golden Day Parade.
 This parade starts at the Carlson Center, follows Second Avenue, and then Noble Street.
 It ends at Airport Way.

 1Alaskan word for greenhorn or someone who is new to Alaska.

 Focus Alaska is a weekly series on Alaska lifestyle, street style, travel insider tips, and other Alaska related subjects.
-You can find other funny Alaska stories like an intern panicking
+You can find other funny Alaska stories like

-about white powder, or Alaska’s door to the World at the links.
+- Alaska’s door to the World at the links.